Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Related Work

 Deep learning based models, like logistic regression models, take as input the student log data, and output a predicted probability that the student will answer a specific question correctly.
 However, unlike logistic regression, deep learning models have the ability to automatically define useful features computable from the sequence of log data, without relying on human feature engineering.
 A wide range of neural architectures have been proposed for student performance modeling.
 DKT~\cite{Piech2015:Deep} is an early work that uses Long Short Term Memory (LSTM) networks~\cite{Hochreiter1997:Long} processing student interactions step-by-step.
 DKVNM~\cite{Zhang2017:Dynamic} is a memory augmented architecture that can capture multi-KC dependencies.
 CKT~\cite{Shen2020:Convolutional} uses a convolutional neural network~\cite{Lecun1999:Object} to model individualized learning rates.
 Inspired by recent advances in the natural language processing (NLP) community, multiple transformer~\cite{Ashish2017:Attention} based approaches have been proposed~(SAKT, \cite{Pandey2019:Self}; AKT, \cite{Ghosh2020:Context}; SAINT, \cite{Choi2020:Towards}; SAINT+, \cite{Shin2021:Saint+}).
-Graph-based modeling approaches infer knowledge states based on the structure induced by question-KC relations (GKT, \cite{Nakagawa2019:Graph}; HGKT, \cite{Tong2020:HGKT}; GIKT, \cite{Yang2020:GIKT}).
-For an in detail survey on the recent student performance modeling approaches we refer to~\citeNP{Liu2021:Survey}.
+Graph-based modeling approaches infer \revinsert{the likelihood with which a certain problem is answered correctly} based on the structure induced by question-KC relations (GKT, \cite{Nakagawa2019:Graph}; HGKT, \cite{Tong2020:HGKT}; GIKT, \cite{Yang2020:GIKT}). \revinsert{Unlike BKT techniques and certain logistic regression based approaches such as IRT, deep learning based models often do not provide interpretable parameters or predictions which allow users to quantify a learner's knowledge related to a particular KC.
+To mitigate this shortcoming recent works have proposed more interpretable network architectures~(\citeNP{Yeung2019:Deep}, \citeNP{Tsutsumi2021:Deep}) and techniques to derive knowledge estimates directly from performance predictions~\cite{Scruggs2020:Extending}.} For an in detail survey on the recent student performance modeling approaches we refer to~\citeNP{Liu2021:Survey}.

 Most student performance modeling approaches focus exclusively on question-answering behaviour.
 A student's sequence of past interactions with the tutoring system is modelled as $\vec{x}_{1:t} = (x_1, \dots, x_t)$.
 The $t^{\text{th}}$ response is represented by a tuple $x_t = (q_t, a_t)$, where $q_{t}$ is the question (item) identifier and $a_t \in \{0, 1\}$ is binary response correctness.
 While this formalism has yielded many effective performance modeling techniques, it is limiting in that it assumes the student log data contains only a single type of user interaction: answering questions posed by the ITS.
 Many aspects of student behaviour such as interactions with learning materials (videos, instructional text), hint usage and information about the current learning context can provide a useful signal, but fall outside the scope of this formalism.